dhrubo55/personal-blog/content/posts/day-52-implementing-a-basic-bloom-filter-using-java-bitset-api.md

 It's a nice property of Bloom filters that you can modify the false positive rate of your filter.
 A larger filter will have less false positives, and a smaller one more.

-Your false positive rate will be approximately
+Your false positive rate (P) will be approximately

 ```math
 (1-e^((-kn)/m)))^k
 ```

-so you can just plug the number n of elements you expect to insert, and try various values of k and m to configure your filter for your application.2
+so you can just plug the number n of elements you expect to insert, and try various values of k and m to configure your filter for your application.

+Here
+m - is the size of the bit array n - is the number of elements k - is the number hash funtions

 This leads to an obvious question: